Debugging, Profiling & Production Optimization

 }

-async dispatch<T>(taskId: string, payload: any): Promise<T> {
+async dispatch<T>(taskId: string, payload: unknown): Promise<T> {

 const worker = this.acquireWorker();

-this.taskQueue.push({ id: taskId, payload, resolve, reject });
+this.taskQueue.push({ id: taskId, payload, resolve: resolve as (v: unknown) => void, reject });

 this.processQueue(worker);